tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ![Elastic Beanstalk Monitoring endpoint](images/EBProcessEditEndpointHealth.png)

-After configuring this health check you can click on `Save` at the bottom of the page
+After configuring this health check you can click on `Save` at the bottom of the page.

 ### 2.2 Enabling VPC